 In part B, write any current year capital losses your entity has made from:

-- shares and units (in unit trusts) at A

-- real estate at B, and

-- other CGT assets and any other CGT events at C.
+- shares and units (in unit trusts) at A - forestry managed investment scheme interest at T - real estate at B, and - other CGT assets and any other CGT events at C.

 Write the total at D.